coder-mike/microvium/doc/getting-started.md

 # Getting Started

-Note: even if you only intend to use MicroVM on microcontrollers, it will help to follow this introduction all the way through since the concepts in Node.js and microcontrollers are similar.
+Note: even if you only intend to use Microvium on microcontrollers, it will help to follow this introduction all the way through since the concepts in Node.js and microcontrollers are similar.

 ## Install Node.js

 Install [Node.js](https://nodejs.org/en/download/).

-## Install the MicroVM CLI
+## Install the Microvium CLI

-For simple cases, the builtin MicroVM runtime environment may be sufficient.
-Run the following command to install the MicroVM cli tool:
+For simple cases, the builtin Microvium runtime environment may be sufficient.
+Run the following command to install the Microvium cli tool:

 ```sh
 npm install -g microvium